mfarooq95/Article-Parser-Emailer/README.md

    > ### NOTE❗️
    >
    > *Without your AWS credentials path shared appropraitely, Terraform will not be able to create the resources requried to create the cloud app.*
+   > *You can also use environment variables that store your AWS secret key and access key if you've set that up.*

 4. Change the RSS feed in `app.py`.
 As a default, the app will pull the latest article from The Marginalian and use that.